Gift-Ojeabulu/Aviation-tweets-sentiment-analysis/README.md

 # Sentiment Analysis on Tweets about US Airlines
 This project is one of my machine learning and data-driven web apps made using Streamlit.
-The goal of this project is to visualize various sentiment and exploratory analysis on tweets about US airlines.
+The goal of this project is to visualize various twitter sentiment and determine overall opinion on US Airlines.
+Companies and brands often utilize sentiment analysis to monitor brand reputation across social media platforms or across the web as a whole.
+An application of Data Science/Machine Learning in the Aviation Industry.

 ## About the Dataset